-Analysis strategy.
-Each participant provided four sets of ratings of the videotaped betrayal interaction - ratings of the victim and ratings of the perpetrator for each 2-min segment.
-Our trained observers provided parallel ratings.
-Multiple ratings from a given individual are not independent, nor are the ratings of the two partners in a given couple.
-Therefore, we used hierarchical linear modeling to analyze our data (cf. Kenny, Kashy, & Bolger, 1998; Raudenbush & Bryk, 2002).
-The multi-level data structure includes measures assessed during each 2-min segment of the interaction (Level 1), represented as nested within participant (Level 2 in within-participant analyses), and nested within couple (Level 3 in across-partner analyses and analyses of observer ratings).
+used hierarchical linear modeling to analyze our data (cf. Kenny, Kashy, & Bolger, 1998; Raudenbush & Bryk, 2002).
+The multilevel data structure includes measures assessed during each 2-min segment of the interaction (Level 1), represented as nested within participant (Level 2 in within-participant analyses), and nested within couple (Level 3 in acrosspartner analyses and analyses of observer ratings).
 Hierarchical linear modeling accounts for the nonindependence of observations by simultaneously examining variance associated with each level of nesting, thereby providing unbiased hypothesis tests.
 Following recommended procedures for couples research, we represented intercept terms as random effects and represented slope terms as fixed effects (Kenny, Mannetti, Pierro, Livi, & Kashy, 2002).

 All analyses reported below employed a lagged data structure, wherein we predicted a later criterion from an earlier predictor.
 That is, we simultaneously predicted (a) Time 2 criteria from Time 1 predictors, (b) Time 3 criteria from Time 2 predictors, and (c) Time 4 criteria from Time 3 predictors.
-In residualized lagged analyses we included the earlier measure of the criterion as a control variable.
+In residualized lagged analyses, we included the earlier measure of the criterion as a control variable.
 We performed four types of analysis (see Table 1): (a) victim data analyses, employing victim ratings of partner behavior and their own behavior; (b) perpetrator data analyses, employing perpetrator ratings of partner behavior and their own behavior; (c) acrosspartner data analyses, employing perpetrator ratings of their own behavior and victim ratings of their own behavior; and (d) observer data analyses, employing observer ratings of perpetrator amends and victim forgiveness.
 We standardized all variables prior to conducting hierarchical linear modeling.
-We initially performed all univariate analyses including main effects and interactions for participant sex (male vs. female).
-No main effects or interactions involving participant sex were significant, so this variable was dropped from the analyses.
+We initially performed all univariate analyses including main effects and interactions for participant gender (male vs. female).
+No main effects or interactions involving participant gender were significant, so this variable was dropped from the analyses.

+Dyadic model hypotheses

-Dyadic model hypotheses.
-To determine whether perpetrator amends promotes victim forgiveness and whether victim forgiveness promotes perpetrator amends, we first examined the simple lagged associations of (a) earlier perpetrator positive behavior with later victim positive behavior and (b) earlier victim positive behavior with later perpetrator positive behavior.
-All simple associations of earlier predictors with later criteria were significant (for analyses employing victim, perpetrator, across-partner, and observer ratings, βs ranged from .17 to .35, all ps<.05).
+To determine whether perpetrator amends promotes victim forgiveness and whether victim forgiveness promotes perpetrator amends, we first examined the simple lagged associations of (a) earlier perpetrator positive behavior with later victim positive behavior with later victim positive behavior with later perpetrator positive behavior.
+All simple associations of earlier predictors with later criteria were significant (for analyses employing victim, perpetrator, across-partner, and observer ratings, \(\beta \) ranged from .17 to .35, all ps < .05).
 Analyses predicting change over time in each criterion are presented in Table 1.
-In these residualized lagged analyses (controlling for earlier levels of the criterion), across all four types of analysis, earlier perpetrator positive behavior predicted increases over time in victim positive behavior (beyond variance attributable to earlier victim positive behavior; under Later Victim Positive Behavior, see row labeled Earlier Perpetrator Positive Behavior, βs ranged from .16 to .18, all ps<.01).
-Earlier victim positive behavior predicted increases over time in perpetrator positive behavior in the analyses employing victim data and perpetrator data, but not in the analyses employing across-partner data or observer data (under Later Perpetrator Positive Behavior, see row labeled Earlier Victim Positive Behavior).
+In these residualized lagged analyses (controlling for earlier levels of the criterion), across all four types of analysis, earlier perpetrator positive behavior predicted increases over time in victim positive behavior (beyond variance attributable to earlier victim positive behavior; under Later victim positive behavior, see row labeled Earlier perpetrator positive behavior, βs ranged from .16 to .18, all ps < .01).
+Earlier victim positive behavior predicted increases over time in perpetrator positive behavior in the analyses employing victim data and perpetrator data but not in the analyses employing across-partner data or observer data (under Later perpetrator positive behavior, see row labeled Earlier victim positive behavior).